xujintao1000/Garbage-Classification/README.md

-Thanks to Peyi yu, Hongliang Wang, Yangchi Fang and I to both working on this waste sorting project
+Thanks to Peyi yu, Hongliang Wang, Yangchi Fang, and I working on this waste sorting project.